-Hospitality management degree programs are a growing industry with programs all over the country.
-Students who pursue hospitality management programs will have the opportunity of becoming strong leaders.
-They also are developing the skills to contribute to the hospitality industry.
-The skills students develop preparing for this business are diverse and transferable to many career paths.
+Hotel management in America is a growing industry with programs available all over the country.
+Students who pursue hospitality management programs will learn how to become strong leaders in the field.
+They are also developing the skills to contribute to the hospitality industry.
+The skills students develop while preparing for this business are diverse and transferable to many career paths.
 A student enrolled in a hotel management course in America can expect to be ready to have a management career.
-Those include the hotel and resort lodging, dining, event planning, professional athletics, theme parks, cruise lines, and casinos.
+Those include hotel and resort lodging, dining, event planning, professional athletics, theme parks, cruise lines, and casinos.

-Since the industry is expanding, there are several universities students can choose to earn a hospitality management degree.
-We put together a list of the best online hospitality management degree programs in the country, in the hopes that it can help you narrow down your choice of school.
+Since the industry is expanding, there are several universities from which students can choose to earn a hospitality management degree.
+We put together a list of the best hospitality management degree programs in the country, in the hopes that it can help you narrow down your choice of school.
 Looking for the best colleges with hotel management programs?

 Cornell University is among the best hotel management colleges in America.
 It prides itself on teaching students about so much more than just hotels.
 Students learn about finance, marketing, real estate, and operations.
 Cornell’s School of Hotel Administration is the only Ivy League business-management program to offer a degree in hospitality which prepares students to be successful business leaders around the world.

-The SHA includes 14 different academic disciplines including Entrepreneurship, Food and Beverage Management, Information Systems, and Services Marketing.
-Students also have the opportunity to further their educational experience through study abroad programs in more than 40 countries, the Management Internship Program, and the Hotel-Leadership Development program hosted at the Statler Hotel on campus.
-Over a thousand job opportunities are shared with students through the career office each year.
+Cornell’s SHA includes 14 different academic disciplines including Entrepreneurship, Food and Beverage Management, Information Systems, and Services Marketing.
+Students also have the opportunity to further their educational experience through study abroad programs in more than 40 countries via the Management Internship Program and the Hotel-Leadership Development Program hosted at the Statler Hotel on campus.
+Within six months after graduation, about 92% of students have accepted jobs.

 The School of Hospitality Business at Michigan State has been around for nine decades and is known for being the original hospitality program in the nation.
 A hospitality degree from Michigan State prepares students for a job in several fields including hotel operations, hospitality real estate, hotel sales, and more.

 Students at UNLV‘s William F. Harrah College of Hospitality can learn about hospitality management while focusing on an industry of their choice, such as Gaming Management, Meetings and Events, Professional Golf Management, and Restaurant Management.
 Additionally, students study food sanitation, cost control, financial and managerial accounting, and operations and strategic management.
 Students can customize 22 credits of their degree to pursue their interests.
 Throughout their studies, students participate in an internship, capstone classes, and work experience in the industry before graduation.
 In addition to a bachelor’s degree, the Harrah College of Hospitality offers a master’s degree program (both a traditional and an online option) as well as a Ph.D. program.

-The School of Hospitality and Tourism Management at Fairleigh Dickinson University is the oldest of its type in the New York Metropolitan area.
-The school offers five different hospitality programs, such as a Bachelor of Science degree in Hotel and Restaurant Management, a Bachelor of Arts for Specialization in Hospitality for adult students, and a Masters of Science degree in Hospitality Management Studies, and Service Innovation and Leadership.
+The International School of Hospitality and Tourism Management at Fairleigh Dickinson University is the oldest of its type in the New York Metropolitan area.
+The school offers different hospitality programs, such as a Bachelor of Science degree in Hotel and Restaurant Management, a Bachelor of Arts for Specialization in Hospitality for adult students, and a Masters of Science degree in Hospitality Management Studies.
 The school has two different campuses in Northern New Jersey, both located near rich hospitality resources, such as New York City and several Fortune 500 companies.
 The school offers over 2,000 internship opportunities for their students each year and has an extensive network of alumni to help place students in the career field, such as connections with Wyndham Worldwide which offers student internships, special classes, and even laboratory experience with scholarships.